gottagofaster236/Twitch-Channel-Points-Miner/README.md

 To run it, you first have to:

 1) [Download Python](https://www.python.org/downloads/).
 2) Install the dependencies.
-Run this command in the command line:<br>
+Run these two commands in the command line:<br>
+`cd C:/path/to/directory/with/program/`<br>
 `pip3 install -r requirements.txt`<br>